Dennis-van-Gils/DvG_Arduino_PyQt_multithread_demo/README.rst

 ``Stick with pyqtgraph==0.11.1`` when OpenGL is needed and when consistent and high (> 10 Hz) DAQ rates are required.
 Unfortunately, ``0.11.1`` only supports PyQt5 or PySide2, not PyQt6 or PySide6 which get supported from of version ``0.12+``.

-Note: ``pyqtgraph==0.11.0`` has a line width issue with OpenGL curves and is stuck at 1 pixel, unless you apply my monkeypatch found at https://github.com/Dennis-van-Gils/python-dvg-pyqtgraph-monkeypatch
+Note: ``pyqtgraph==0.11.0`` has a line width issue with OpenGL curves and is stuck at 1 pixel, unless you apply `my monkeypatch <https://github.com/Dennis-van-Gils/python-dvg-pyqtgraph-monkeypatch>`_.